-In the event on-site materials are not able to be used for construction, imported materials will be required under SEIS Alternative 6.
+In the event on-site materials are not able to be used for construction, imported materials will be required under the Revised Proposal.
 These materials would include gravel base course and crushed rock base course materials for roadway, parking areas and paved trails; asphalt concrete; and bedding materials for pipelines.
-The estimated total volume of these materials is 150,000 cubic yards.
+The estimated total volume of these materials is 150,000 cubic yards, same as for SEIS Alternative 6.

-Delivery of imported materials under SEIS Alternative 6 would follow the proposed construction schedule for the infrastructure, which is estimated to be 5 to 10 years.
+Delivery of imported materials under the Revised Proposal would follow the proposed construction schedule for the infrastructure, which is estimated to be 5 to 10 years.
 Assuming a six-month construction season for site work (May - October), approximately 2,500 to 5,000 cubic yards per month would be delivered to the site.
 Assuming 12 cubic yard capacity trucks are used, the material importing activities would generate about 210 to 420 truck trips per month.